Your gift is 100% tax deductible

 Chemo drugs can also affect other organs.
 For example:

-If serious side effects occur, the chemo treatments may have to be reduced or stopped, at least temporarily.
-It's important to carefully monitor and adjust drug doses, because some of these side effects can be permanent.
+If serious side effects occur, the chemo treatments may have to be reduced or stopped, at least for a while.
+It's important to carefully monitor and adjust drug doses, because some side effects can be permanent.

-Drugs that suppress the immune system can help some patients with lower-risk MDS.
-These drugs are most helpful for people with low numbers of cells in the bone marrow (called hypocellular bone marrow).
+Drugs that suppress the immune system can help some people with lower-risk MDS.
+These drugs are most helpful for people with low numbers of cells in the bone marrow (hypocellular bone marrow).

 In some people with MDS, the cancer cells have a change (mutation) in the IDH1 gene, which normally helps cells make the IDH1 protein.
 Mutations in this gene can lead to an abnormal IDH1 protein, which can stop MDS cells from maturing the way they normally would.

-Common side effects can include fatigue, nausea, vomiting, abdominal (belly) pain or swelling, diarrhea, loss of appetite, cough, low red blood cell counts (anemia), rash, and changes in lab tests showing the drug is affecting the liver.
+Common side effects can include fatigue, nausea, vomiting, belly pain or swelling, diarrhea, loss of appetite, cough, low red blood cell counts (anemia), rash, and changes on lab tests showing the drug is affecting the liver.

 Less common but more serious side effects can include changes in heart rhythm, pneumonia, and jaundice (yellowing of the eyes and skin).

 National Comprehensive Cancer Network.
-NCCN Clinical Practice Guidelines in Oncology: Myelodysplastic Syndromes.
-V.1.2018.
-Accessed at www.nccn.org/professionals/physician_gls/pdf/mds.pdf on October 12, 2017.
+NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines?): Myelodysplastic Syndromes.
+Version 2.2024.
+Accessed at https://www.nccn.org/professionals/physician_gls/pdf/mds.pdf on July 12, 2024.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.